Chun5/works/index.rst

 ---------------------------------
 ::

-  The project is developed to boost the financial inclusion by driving a significant increase in digital payments across the globe.
-  I am responsible for writing API specifications for the pay solution.
+  The project is developed to boost the financial inclusion by driving a significant increase in digital payment across the globe.
+I write API specifications for the payment related modules.

 My works